To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Here’s a recap of everything we’ve discussed and a little more about this flu and what to look out for from National Geographic.

-A big, tail-wagging thank you to Carrie Jelovich, DVM, for her contributions to this article in July 2015.
+A big, tail-wagging thank you to Carrie Jelovich, DVM, for contributing to this article.
 Dr. Jelovich cares for critters at the Lawndale Veterinary Hospital in Greensboro, North Carolina.
+Speaking of outbreaks, you may wonder if your dog can get infected with the COVID-19 virus.
+See the latest news in our article on coronavirus in dogs.